 - Streaming Platform: HBO Max

-Teachers of Herrington High start behaving weirdly and then a group of clever students find out that the school serves as ground zero for an alien invasion.
+Teachers of Herrington High start behaving weirdly, and then a group of clever students finds out that the school serves as ground zero for an alien invasion.
 People praised this movie for its portrayal of teenagers in such incidents.

-Robert Rodriguez is not famous among the fans of Star Wars because of the pointless twists in his films.
-The movie is neither so good nor so bad.
+Robert Rodriguez is not famous among Star Wars fans because of the pointless twists in his films.
+However, the movie is neither so good nor so bad.
 Teens are investigating the mysterious things that were lately happening in their school.

 Other Binge-Worthy Sci-Fi Movies on HBO Max

-There are various other great films on HBO Max-like Super 8, Ready Player One, Monsters, King Kong, Mr. Nobody, and Soylent Green that you can watch.
-The list is short but there is other various worth watching movies on HBO Max.
-Various themes like the space race, alien invasion, and many others are covered in these science fiction films.
+There are various other great films on HBO, Max-like Super 8, Ready Player One, Monsters, King Kong, Mr. Nobody, and Soylent Green, that you can watch.
+The list is short, but there are other movies worth watching on HBO Max.
+These science fiction films cover various themes like the space race, alien invasion, and many others.